erichCompSci/khanEVPath/README.md

   It is important to note that Python 2.7 documentation suggests that you include "Python.h" before any standard includes as it defines some macro variables

+To make calls to the Khan file you need:
+      1) to get the Module object, the Khan.py code itself
+      2) to get the Khan class reference itself from the Khan.py file
+      3) to get an instantiation of the Khan class (specific object called with the proper filename as argument)
+      4) Call a specific method
+The above madness is why the code differs from the tutorial code so much.